ruudhaya/SimpleChat/README.md

 Chat server and client implementation - With self defined protocol

 Contents of the package (kind of micro project)
 Done by Udhay, Anbil and Raja for the TCPIP subject during second year of our MCA Course in PSG College of technology, Coimbatore.
+On 2008

 Did with a minimum effort - 8 hours of work